| I discovered electronics in 1963, when I was eleven,

 millisecond that the device would work, and I ached to be good

+enough at the craft to build things like that.
 Even at its wildest, Carl and Jerry's technology remained just

 this side of outrageous, and while a degreed electrical engineer